esciencecenter-digital-skills/lesson-model-coupling/episodes/01-introduction.md

 :::::::::::::::::::::::::::::::::::::: questions

 - What is meant by a "model"?
-- What is the difference between a mathematical model and a submodel?
+- What is the difference between a mathematical model and a computational model?
 - What is model coupling?
 - Why would we want to couple simulation models?